giftos1/programming-guide/Programming-Patterns.md

     if score > 90:
         print("That's exceptional!")

 Some beginning programmers use else for no reason, like the following example...
-That is 100% redundant and never of any value...
+This is redundant and never of any value...
 Don't do it.

     if score > 90:
         print("That's exceptional!")